About National Day of Unplugging

 Do you have multiple cell phones?
-Take your ipad to the beach on vacation?
-Ever find it hard to get through a conversation without posting an update to Facebook?
-Is your computer always on?
+Take your iPad to the beach on vacation?
+Ever find it hard to sit still for a bit without checking Insta?

 If you recognize that in yourself – or your friends, families or colleagues— join us for the National Day of Unplugging, sign the Unplug pledge and start living a different life: connect with the people in your street, neighborhood and city, have an uninterrupted meal or read a book to your child.